Academic Course : B.A - L.L.B

 Objectives:

-Relevancy and admissibility of confessions- Admissibility of information received from an accused person in custody- Confession of co-accused (sec 24 to 30 IEA)- Admitted facts need not be proved (58) Dying declaration- Justification for relevance- Judicial standards for appreciation of evidentiary value-32 (1) with reference to English Law - Other statements by persons who cannot be called as witnesses- (Sec 32(2) to (8) IEA 33)- Statement under special, circumstances (Sec 34 to 39 IEA) Relevance of judgments- General principles - Fraud and collusion (Sec 40 to Sec 44 IEA) Expert testimony: General principles (Sec 45-50 IEA) - Who is an expert- Types of expert evidence - Problems of judicial defence to expert testimony.
+Meaning, Forms, Relevancy and Admissibility of Confessions- Evidentiary value of information received from accused in custody- Confession of co-accused (Sections 22 to 24) - Dying declaration- Justification for relevance- Judicial standards for appreciating and assigning evidentiary value under Section 26 (a) with reference to English Law - Other statements by persons who cannot be called as witnesses (Sections 26(b) to (h) ), Statement under special circumstances (Sections 28 to 33); Relevance of judgments- General principle -Exceptions (Sections 34to 38); Expert testimony: General principle (Sections 39-45) - Who is an expert-Types of expert evidence - Examiner of Electronic Evidence.

-Burden of Proof - The general conception of onus probandi (sec 101)- General and special exception to onus probandi (sec 102-106)- The justification of presumption and burden of proof (sec 107 to 114) with special reference to presumption to legitimacy of child and presumption as to dowry death- Doctrine of judicial notice and presumptions.
-Estoppel Scope of Estoppel - Introduction as to its rationale (sec 115) – Estoppel distinguished from Res judicata -Waiver and Presumption- Kinds of Estoppel- Equitable and Promissory Estoppel Tenancy Estoppel (Sec 116).
+UNIT-IVBurden of Proof- The general conception of onus probandi (Section 104)- General and special exceptions to onus probandi (Sections102-109)- The justification of presumption and burden of proof (Sections 110 to 119) with special reference to presumption of legitimacy of child and presumption as to dowry death, Doctrine of judicial notice and presumptions; Estoppel- Scope and rationale (Section 121)- Estoppel distinguished from Res judicata - Waiver and Presumption- Kinds of Estoppel- Equitable and Promissory Estoppel- Tenancy Estoppel (Section 122), Estoppel of Acceptor of Bill of Exchange (Section 123).

 Reference Books: